catseye/Robin/README.markdown

 * In the `arith` module, make `sum` and `product` that work on lists.
   Possibly make `product` short-circuiting.
 Possibly add `int-pow`.

+* Write `list` in the Robin implementation of `small`, and use it to simplify that module.
+Just re-export it from the `list` module.

 * A macro for asserting that the correct number of arguments have been given to a macro.
 (Right now the `small` macros don't complain if given too many arguments.)